Circuit judge censured for incident in Bentonville parking lot with former House speaker

-BENTONVILLE -- A local circuit judge was issued a letter of censure Friday for a confrontation he engaged in last year with a former state legislator over a parking spot.
+BENTONVILLE -- A local circuit judge received a censure Friday for a confrontation he engaged in last year with a former state legislator over a parking spot.

-The Judicial Discipline and Disability Commission issued a press release concerning its censure of Judge Brad Karren.
+The Arkansas Judicial Discipline and Disability Commission issued a news release concerning its censure of Judge Brad Karren.

+The panel was prepared to charge Karren with some violations, but he agreed to the sanctions, according to the letter of censure.

 Karren agreed his behavior was inappropriate and told the commission he regrets his participation in the dispute and will continue to take steps to ensure his conduct remains above reproach, according to the commission's letter.